censorship-no/dcomms/README.md

 ## Redeploy

-Redeploy a dcomms server as `server1.example.org`.
-From the manager node type:
+In the future, to redeploy or restart all dcomms services on `server1.example.org`, from the manager node type:
 ```
 DWEB_DOMAIN=server1.example.org ./redeploy.sh
 ```

 # Post installation

-* Copy a pre-existing website into `/var/www` of the docker host or checkout the files from `./site` from this repository into that location.
+* Copy a pre-existing website into `/var/www` of the docker host or checkout all files from `./site` into the same location.
 * Optionally visit `https://server1.example.org` to view the website.
 * Optionally visit `https://chat.server1.example.org` to view the Element service.
 * Optionally configure a Matrix client to use `https://matrix.server1.example.org` as the homeserver.